onelogin/terraform-provider-onelogin/docs/resources/onelogin_policies.md

 * A **user** policy governs how people sign in — passwords, MFA, lockout, session length, self-service password reset, the portal, and so on.
-Assign it to users through the `policy_id` on a role or group, or make it the account default in the OneLogin admin UI.
+Assign it to users through the `policy_id` on a group, or make it the account default in the OneLogin admin UI.
+  Roles cannot carry a policy: OneLogin has no role-to-policy assignment.
 * An **app** policy governs a single application — whether opening it forces re-authentication, and how long that lasts.